Schömberg, Calw: Geography

 Schömberg is located 15 km south of Pforzheim and lies on a plateau between the valley of the Enz with the town of Wildbad to its west and the Nagold valley with the town of Bad Liebenzell to its east.

-The municipality of Schömberg includes the communities of Bieselsberg, Schwarzenberg, Langenbrand and Oberlengenhart.
+The municipality of Schömberg includes the communities of Bieselsberg, Schwarzenberg, Langenbrand and Oberlengenhardt.

 Bieselsberg

 Bieselsberg lies on a hill at an elevation of 570 m.
 There are popular hiking trails in the surrounding fir forests.
 Bieselsberg has bus connections to Schömberg and Pforzheim.

 Schwarzenberg

 Schwarzenberg lies at 620 m in the middle of extensive fir forests with many hiking trails.
 There is a notable stone circle at its western entrance.
 Schwarzenberg has bus connections to Schömberg and Pforzheim.

 Langenbrand

 Situated north of Schömberg, the spa of Langenbrand extends itself at an elevation between 672 and 730 m.
 Attractions include the old village church with its medieval paintings and the eastern choir tower, built during the 11th to 12th century.
 The "Nordschwarzwaldturm" (North Black Forest Tower) is a 118 m tall television tower which can be seen from all hills of the northern Black Forest.
 There are currently plans to install up to 6 200m tall wind turbines located next to the population of Langenbrand.